Back to all Articles

 In BOWWE, we have had such a type of problem, especially in ‘Orders MS’, which requires communication between products, payments, and delivery microservices.

 We considered the CQRS approach, but for this time, it was additional effort and cost for us, so we decided to leave it as an option in the future in case of performance issues.
+An example of that databases structure you can see in picture above.

 3. Testing